 Arizona Snowbowl is well known as a skiing and snowboarding winter wonderland.
 However, every summer and autumn nature lovers can take to the skies on the Scenic Chairlift.
 As you soar over the mountains you enjoy the glories of autumn’s crisp ambers, with a bird’s eye view of the mixed fir and aspen tree canopy below.
 Located north of Flagstaff off Highway 180 on Snowbowl Road.
-The Scenic Chairlift is open Friday through Sunday, 10 a.m.-4 p.m. through mid-October.
+The Scenic Chairlift is open daily 10 a.m.-4 p.m. through mid-October.

 At 7,150 feet above sea level and with a view of northern Arizona’s San Francisco Peaks, The Arboretum at Flagstaff is an oasis of high altitude native plants.
 The garden and buildings are open May through October, six days a week (closed Tuesdays).
 As autumn draws near the aspen trees transform into golden pieces of art.
 The Arboretum is the perfect place for a picnic and family get away.
 Located off historic Route 66, four miles south on Woody Mountain Road, The Arboretum is an escape into the ever changing landscape of Flagstaff, Arizona.